-On the 7th, the post mortem examination took
+On the 7th, the post mortem examina- | closed.

-place, conducted by Dr. Off, of Löwenstein.
-The body was found wasted to a skeleton; there was considerable induration of the mesenteric glands, the liver was diseased, and there was a large stone in the gall-bladder-a thing Mrs. H- had often averred during life.
-There was inflammation of the heart and its vessels, and also of the respiratory organs, probably in consequence of her removal to the mountain air, which these delicate tissues were no longer able to encounter.
-Dr. Off found the skull remarkably well formed, and the brain, in all its parts so sound and healthy, that he declared that he had never, in all his experience, met with one more perfect; neither in the spinal marrow-every process of which was examined-nor in the nerves of the breast, or abdominal region, was the slightest trace of disease discovered.
+Löwenstein.
+The body was found wasted to a skeleton; there was considerable induration of the mesenteric glands, the liver was diseased, and there was a large stone in the gall-bladder-a thing Mrs. - had often averred during life.
+H---There was inflammation of the heart and its vessels, and also of the respiratory organs, probably in consequence of her removal to the mountain air, which these delicate tissues were no longer able to encounter.
+Dr. Off found the skull remarkably well formed, and the brain, in all its parts, so sound and healthy, that he declared that he had never, in all his experience, met with one more perfect: neither in the spinal marrow-every process of which was examined-nor in the nerves of the breast, or abdominal region, was the slightest trace of disease discovered.